shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/nonvaluation-custom-model.md

 ---
-title: Data Science Toolkit - Nonvaluation Custom Model
+title: Data Science Toolkit - Non-valuation Custom Model
 description: Use non-valuation custom models to insert creative macros into impression tracking calls.
 Non-valuation custom models do not affect bid valuation.
 ---

-# Data Science Toolkit - Nonvaluation custom model
+# Data Science Toolkit - Non-valuation custom model

 Non-valuation custom models do not affect bid valuation.
 They are used to insert custom creative macros into impression tracking calls, and will eventually be used for other functions, such as affecting Learn status.